 He left his things to Jun.
 After his cremation, which she supervised at the local wat, his works were collected together and offered for sale.
 The odd tourist would stop by at his shack, but there were no takers, though someone purchased a teak dresser for 400 baht.
 When Jun finally decided to move on and return to her massage work, she was persuaded to part with his art by an admirer, who lent the collection to the Domedara.

 "Frog Pond," his final piece, is located in a quiet corner of the third floor.
 It is the work of a brilliant madman.
 The canvas is empty except for two concentric ripples, a few quickly dabbed hints of a furry lotus flower, and a shaky horizontal line suggesting the boundary of water and sky.
 A smudge of grey marks the emergence of day.
-There is no frog, but if you lean close you can hear a faint drip-drop, and perhaps the wail of an invisible crane, the lament of a soul that is battered and broken, crying out like a small frog in an infinite void.
+There is no frog, but if you lean close you can hear a faint drip-drop, and perhaps the wail of an invisible crane, the lament of a soul battered and broken, crying out like a small frog in an infinite void.

 You emerge from that corner out into the terrace, grateful for fresh air.
 It is reassuring to see the mountains standing tall, the river bustling with sunset cruises and a kayaker plowing forth purposefully.
 There is a damp breeze, and the first mosquitoes of the evening are singing.